schulle4u/yellow-extensions-schulle4u/about/README.md

 `author` = name of page author.
 `style` = profile style.

-If the [blog plugin](https://github.com/datenstrom/yellow-plugins/tree/master/blog) is installed, author notes will automatically be inserted after each article.
+If the [blog extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/blog) is installed, author notes will automatically be inserted after each article.
 Use `Profile: author` in your page settings to specify a different profile.

-## How to configure about plugin
+## How to configure about extension

-The following settings can be configured in file `system/config/config.ini`:
+The following settings can be configured in file `system/settings/system.ini`:

 `AboutLocation` = The location for author profiles (default: `/profile/`).
 `AboutStyle` = Default profile style.